Skip to content

 3. Can the educational experience be obtained closer to the home school?
 If not, explain why.

-5. Schools shall abide by the regulations governing intrastate competitions outlined in Article VI of the Utah High School Activities Association bylaws.
+5. Sanctioned activities shall abide by the regulations governing competitions outlined in the Utah High School Activities Association handbook.

-8. Supervision for student travel must be provided at least a ratio of one (1) responsible adult age 21 years or older per ten (10) students.
+10. Supervision for student travel must be provided at a ratio of one (1) responsible adult age 21 years or older per ten (10) students.
 However, there must always be at least two (2) chaperones regardless of the total number of students traveling.
-Responsible adults providing supervision will complete the Responsible Adult Information Form.
 Each chaperone must have a completed background check through Jordan School District.
-Clearance will be verified with the Human Resource department prior to departure.
-Chaperones shall be primarily advisers and parents.
+Clearance will be verified with the Human Resources department prior to departure.
+Chaperones shall be primarily advisors and parents.
+Chaperones who are not current District employees will complete the Responsible Adult Information Form.
 Under no circumstance can a chaperone’s responsibility be delegated to an unapproved chaperone.
 Students can only be released to their parent/guardian.

-1. The cost of substitutes for required advisers who are accompanying traveling students must be included as part of the travel expense and must be paid by either the travel participants or the individual adviser.
+1. The cost of substitutes for required advisors who are accompanying traveling students must be included as part of the travel expense and must be paid by either the travel participants or the individual advisor.

 2. housing